TO MADRID & TRUJILLO

-To the south of Monfragüe our attention will turn to the sweeping plains, a major stronghold of the spectacular Great Bustard, which gather into flocks (or droves) at this season.
-We should also see the declining Little Bustard as we search for Black-winged Kite; sailing on the breeze like a giant paper plane, winter is perhaps the best time of year to see this oft-elusive resident.
+To the south of Monfragüe our attention will turn to the sweeping plains, a vital stronghold of the spectacular Great Bustard, which gather into flocks (or droves) at this season.
+We should also see the declining Little Bustard as we search for Black-winged Kite; sailing on the breeze like a giant paper plane, winter is perhaps the best time of year to see this oft-elusive bird of prey.
 We’ll listen out for the distinctive Pochard-like calls of nomadic Pin-tailed Sandgrouse and the telltale ‘chuckling’ of Black-bellied Sandgrouse passing over the steppe.
-As we scour the fields for them, flocks of Calandra and Sky Larks, Spanish Sparrows, Corn Buntings, finches and pipits may be put to flight by the sudden appearance of a low-flying Hen Harrier or dashing Merlin - both are winter visitors here.
+And as we scour the fields for them, flocks of Calandra and Sky Larks, Spanish Sparrows, Corn Buntings, finches and pipits may be put to flight by the sudden appearance of a low-flying Hen Harrier or a dashing Merlin - both are winter visitors here.

 Come November, thousands of stately Common Cranes will have arrived from northern Europe to feast on fallen acorns and the glut of spilled food left behind in Extremadura’s harvested fields of maize and rice.
 They make a stirring sight - and sound - and are one of the highlights of any late autumn visit to the Spanish steppes!